 Sir Richard and others considered it a moral duty to keep the less privileged from falling into alcoholism simply because they had nothing else safe to drink.
 In the name of temperance, and from a sincere desire to use philanthropy for the common good, Wallace set about to commission the drinking fountains and deliver safe water to all.

 of the British Charitable Fund after the Siege of

 Paris.
 By Adolphe, albumen print, 10 March 1871.
 NPG x8892

 © National Portrait Gallery, London.

 Wallace Fountains of Paris are used by everyone, rich and poor alike, and it is not uncommon to see people of every station in life refilling water bottles at the fountains or cupping their hands to take a drink.
-Recently, Eau de Paris undertook a public service campaign to encourage use of all public drinking fountains and thus reduce the number of disposable plastic water bottles that harm the environment.
+Recently, Eau de Paris undertook a public service campaign to encourage use of all public drinking fountains and thus reduce the number of single-use plastic water bottles that harm the environment.